minthammock/dsc-mod-2-project-v2-1-onl01-dtsc-pt-041320/README.md

         <p>
             This repository contains the following folders and files:
             <br>
-            <&nbsp> • mod2.ipyn
+                • mod2.ipyn
             <br>
-            &nbsp &nbsp • The jupyter notebook containing all relavant data analysis, figures and conclusions of the mod 2 project
+                    • The jupyter notebook containing all relavant data analysis, figures and conclusions of the mod 2 project
             <br>
-            &nbsp • kc_house_data.csv
+                • kc_house_data.csv
             <br>
-            &nbsp &nbsp • A comma seperated value file containing all the data used in the mod 2 project
+                    • A comma seperated value file containing all the data used in the mod 2 project
             <br>
-            &nbsp • column_names.md
+                • column_names.md
             <br>
-            &nbsp &nbsp • A markdown file containing the column schema for the kc_house_data.csv file
+                    • A markdown file containing the column schema for the kc_house_data.csv file
             <br>
-            &nbsp • LICENCE.md
+                • LICENCE.md
             <br>
-            &nbsp &nbsp • The markdown file containing the usage and licencing details of all the information contained in this repository.
+                    • The markdown file containing the usage and licencing details of all the information contained in this repository.
         </p>
         <h2>Notes and conventions</h2>
         <p>